 Proper warm-ups and stretching routines are essential to prepare the body for physical activity and prevent injuries.

-• Target Key Muscles: Focus on stretching major muscle groups, including ankles, calves, knees, and hamstrings, to enhance flexibility and reduce strain.
+- Target Key Muscles: To enhance flexibility and reduce strain, focus on stretching major muscle groups, including ankles, calves, knees, and hamstrings.

 10. Stay Hydrated